micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 5.md

-For we must all appear _and_ be revealed as we are before the judgment seat of Christ, so that each one may receive [his pay] according to what he has done in the body, whether good or evil [considering [^c]what his purpose and motive have been, and what he has [^d]achieved, been busy with, and given himself and his attention to accomplishing].
+For we must all appear _and_ be revealed as we are before the judgment seat of Christ, so that each one may receive [his pay] according to what he has done in the body, whether good or evil [considering what his purpose and motive have been, and what he has achieved, been busy with, and given himself and his attention to accomplishing].